Shared Preferences in Android with Example

 - unregisterOnSharedPreferencechangeListener(SharedPreferences.OnSharedPreferencechangeListener listener): This method is used to unregisters a previous callback.

-Example to demonstrate use of Shared Preferences:
+Example to Demonstrate the use of Shared Preferences in Android

 Reference: Shared Preferences | Android